-DO NOT BURN TREATED OR PAINTED WOOD, COAL, GARBAGE, CARDBOARD, SOLVENTS, COLORED PAPER, OR TRASH IN YOUR WOODSTOCK SOAPSTONE STOVE.
-Coal and artificial logs burn much hotter than wood and could cause damage through overheating the the steel or the soapstone panels.
-Burning treated wood, garbage, solvents, colored paper or trash may result in the release of toxic fumes and may poison or otherwise render the catalytic combustor ineffective.
+Coal and artificial logs burn much hotter than wood and could cause damage through overheating the steel or the soapstone panels.
+Burning treated wood, garbage, solvents, colored paper or trash may result in the release of toxic fumes and may poison or otherwise render the catalytic combustor ineffective and cause smoke.